 These live bacterial cultures were then taken on by a larger scale producer who carried on John Lewis work, eventually under the guidance of microbiologist and scientist, Ray Osbourne .
 But science advances, and in the 1970s and 80s this large scale bacteria producer moved with the time and decided to move solely onto producing only DVI cultures.
 Barber’s experimented with these DVI and weren’t happy with the results – you loose some some of the diversity / flavour when went the culture is freeze dried rather than living.
 So Barbers told their supplier that they wanted to continue using their existing liquid bulk starters.

 But the supplier said ‘no’, that was being discontinued as ‘old-hat’; the new DVI cultures were the future.

-So Barber’s decided to buy up all the cultures, build their own laboratory, and employ their supplier’s dairy microbiologist to keep those cultures alive (the scientist they employed, Ray Osbourne, went on to get an MBE for service to cheese!)
+So Barber’s decided to buy up all the cultures, build their own laboratory, and employ Ray Osbourne, their supplier’s dairy microbiologist to keep those cultures alive (Ray Osbourne, went on to get an MBE for service to cheese!)
 Thanks to Barber’s, modern-day cheese-makers can still use the age-old cultures and get a flavour of the past.